Therapists / Clinical Team

 Jason is a Clinical Counselor and the Founder / Clinical Director of Landmark Therapy, LLC.

 Jason brings his personal authenticity and a calm integrity to his work, which allows clients to feel more at ease and encouraged to work with him in therapy.
-A strong attenuation to the dynamic between people makes him uniquely suited to provide counseling on couple’s issues, men’s issues, and adolescent issues.
+A strong attenuation to the dynamic between people makes him uniquely suited to provide counseling on many mental health issues, and adolescent issues.
 In addition to 10+ years of clinical experience, he brings a breadth of skills from his personal experiences as a husband and father of seven.

 Jason provides direct services that treat or address issues related to anxiety/panic and stress, adolescence, blended/stepfamilies, the child welfare system, adoption, substance use treatment, and the impact of the criminal justice system.
 His vast number of connections in the community allows him to introduce clients to additional resources as needed.